fgmacedo/python-statemachine/README.md

 ```

-Or get a complete state repr for debugging purposes:
+Or get a complete state representation for debugging purposes:

 ```py
 >>> traffic_light.current_state